mafintosh/zmq-rainbow/README.md

 zmq-rainbow
 ===========

-RFC for the Rainbow ZeroMQ econsystem
+RFC for the Rainbow ZeroMQ ecosystem.